okikio/transferables/README.md

 ![Error shown when trying to use structuredClone with an object which contains a transferable object](assets/structuredclone-transfer-error.png)

-You should only really use this when Worker or main thread no longer needs the transferable object for use. e.g. returning the result of a complex from a Worker in ArrayBuffer form (assuming that the result is no longer nesscary in the Worker).
+You should really only use this when the Web Worker or main thread no longer needs the transferable object for use. e.g. returning the result of a complex from a Worker in ArrayBuffer form (assuming that the result is no longer nesscary in the Worker).
 > Warning: There is a performance threshold for transferable objects, before which using transferable objects becomes genuinly slower, it's probably not worth it to use this library if you reach that threshold [#benchmark](#benchmark).
 You can read more about that in the [MDN docs](https://developer.mozilla.org/en-US/docs/Web/API/Worker/postMessage#performance_considerations).

 <br />